Angela Hammer Short Film Curator

 Caleb Dawdy Animation and Art/Experimental Curator

-Caleb Dawdy is excited to join the New York Independent Film Festival as Curator of Animation, after having served at the festival as preselection judge and videographer.
+Caleb Dawdy is excited to join the NYC Independent Film Festival as Curator of Animation and Art/Experimental film, after having served at the festival as preselection judge and videographer.
 Originally from West Michigan, Caleb traveled through D.C. and ended up in New York where he joined the festival in 2016.
 Outside of the festival, Caleb is an independent filmmaker, cinematographer, and writer himself.
 He has most recently worked as the cinematographer on the short film 45: A Love Story, and as camera operator on the upcoming Sundance Institute-supported short, Mino Bimaadiziwin.
 Since childhood Caleb has been in love with storytelling, and since becoming a filmmaker he has tried to connect with and support independent filmmakers in any and all genres.

 Gerard van den Broek Documentary Curator

 Gerard has been involved with the NYC Independent Film Festival since 2014 as curator of documentaries; that year he also ran one of the festival venues in New York.
 In his home country the Netherlands he organizes the annual Documentary & Television Festival INPUT, a 800+ people two day event.
 This festival focuses completely on current affairs and sports documentaries and is the main platform in the Netherlands for program makers and television executives of the Dutch public broadcasting network.
 Documentary makers pitch their new films, give workshops to colleagues and students or discuss their work with fellow professionals and broadcasting people.